jessieflores/jessieflores.github.io/essays/meteor-gotchas.md

 <img class="ui medium image" src="../images/scanning.jpg">

 As far as problems with functionality or finding problems with meteor that deter assignments, I have not found anything other than the problem I talked about above.
 There are still some run time issues but are negligible as they only take up less than 5 minutes.
-For example, when you first instialize a meteor app, it takes a decent amount of time and also when you are making it for the first time on IntelliJ, it takes a decent amount of time to index the files.
+For example, when you first initialize a meteor app, it takes a decent amount of time and also when you are making it for the first time on IntelliJ, it takes a decent amount of time to index the files.